hemang-mehta/quiz-tool/README.md

 ## Overview

-This project is aimed at building and evaluating a CNN model for image classification.
-The CIFAR-10 dataset, consisting of 10 different classes of images, is used for training and testing the model.

 This project is aimed at building a website that can generate quizzes for students on the subject of computer science.
 The questions are scraped from live websites to avoid the overuse and aging away of questions.

 ### Questions